-An arching shot in basketball is the best way to shoot the basketball, as it gives the ball the best chance to go through the hoop.
-A higher arching shot creates a bigger target as the rim is largest, for the purpose of shooting a basketball, when the ball is dropped straight into it.
-That is not to say, however, that a player should shoot the ball as high as he/she can, however.
+An arc in basketball is the best way to shoot the basketball, as it gives the ball the best chance to go through the hoop.
+A higher arc shot creates a bigger target as the rim is largest, for the purpose of shooting a basketball, when the ball is dropped straight into it.
+That is not to say, however, that a player should shoot the ball as high as he can, however.
 Rather, a good player must shoot the ball so the arc is not too high and not too low.

-Arching the basketball too high is an issue for a couple of reasons.
-Shooting an especially high arching shot takes more power to do so, making the shot inherently more difficult.
-When a shot is more difficult to take, the player will have a tougher time placing the ball exactly where he/she wants it to go.
+Too much arc is an issue for a couple of reasons.
+Shooting an especially high arc shot takes more power to do so, making the shot inherently more difficult.
+When a shot is more difficult to take, the player will have a tougher time placing the ball exactly where he wants it to go.
 This means the ball may be short, long, or even be off target to the left or right.